-The Drop-In Services program provides information on community programs and resources as well as food, laundry facilities, showers, and case management.
-It provides a safe and dignified place for individuals experiencing homelessness to go during the day to take care of everyday needs and access short-term services and supports.
+The Drop-In Services program provides information on community programs and resources as well as food, laundry facilities, showers, and a computer lab.
+It provides a safe and dignified place for individuals experiencing homelessness to come to during the day to take care of everyday needs.

 Emergency Homeless Shelters

 Loudoun County has three emergency shelters.
 Each shelter is open to residents of Loudoun County and offers tailored programs to help with short-term needs as well as lower the risk of homelessness in the future.

 Loudoun Homeless Services Center